rapid7/insightconnect-workflows/workflows/InsightIDR_Impossible_Location_with_Slack_Chatbot/help.md

 ## Setup

-Once the workflow has been imported and the Slack chatbot selected for your workstation, edit the workflow and setup or select your Jira connection.
-Also setp up your VirusTotal & AbuseIPDB connection and confirm where applicable.
+Once the workflow has been imported and the Slack chatbot selected for your workstation, edit the workflow and configure your Jira connection.
+Also, configure your VirusTotal & AbuseIPDB connection and confirm where applicable.

 ## Technical Details